RichardVinueza/D3EnIonic/README.md

 ## Acknowledgments

 * https://www.dashingd3js.com/table-of-contents.
 This tutorial is a very good start if you want to learn D3.
 It helped me a lot.
 * https://github.com/abritopach/ionic3.5-d3js-examples.
 Very good examples to start with Ionic using D3.
+This project is just a modification of his line-chart example to which I have added a line driven by the user's click.
+* https://gist.github.com/PurpleBooth/109311bb0361f32d87a2#file-readme-template-md.
+A very good Readme.md template.